Best Mixed Reality Headsets for Work and Play (2026)

 Important Caveats

-- Prices are US MSRP as of May 2026.
+- Prices are US MSRP / Amazon street prices as of June 2026.
 Meta Quest 3 and Quest 3S prices reflect the April 19, 2026 increase due to memory-chip shortages — further increases possible if shortage continues.
 Regional pricing varies significantly, especially for Apple Vision Pro and Samsung Galaxy XR.

 - Battery life for all standalone headsets is 2-3 hours under active use.
 Extended sessions require external battery packs or wired power.

-- Mixed reality (passthrough) quality varies dramatically.
-Quest 3 is functional but grainy; Vision Pro is near-photorealistic; Galaxy XR falls between.
+- Mixed reality (passthrough) quality varies dramatically between models.
+Quest 3's color passthrough is functional but grainy; Vision Pro's is near-photorealistic; Galaxy XR falls between the two.

 - PC VR headsets (Valve Index, Bigscreen Beyond) require a dedicated gaming PC with at least an RTX 3070 or RX 6800 XT GPU.